When is Super Bowl 2021: Date, time, TV channel, halftime show

-Until then, click here to see the full 2021 NFL playoff schedule and be sure to check out ProFootballTalk for more on the playoffs as well as game previews, recaps, news, rumors and much more.
+Until then, click here to see the full 2021 NFL playoff schedule and bracket.
+Plus, be sure to check out ProFootballTalk for more on the Super Bowl including injury reports, news, rumors, game previews, recaps and much more.

 When is Super Bowl LV?